fahmi29/movie-app/README.md

 ### `npm install`

-First of All run npm install for install all depedency on this project.
+First of All run `npm install` for install all depedency on this project.
-Pertama ketikan

 ### `npm start`